chriseppstein/chriseppstein.github.com/_source/_posts/2010-05-10-announcing-the-v0.10-release.markdown

 ## Command Line Improvements

-We know the CLI is not generally liked among designers, but we put lipstick on the pig anyway.
+We know the CLI is not generally liked among designers, and we've not yet had enough time to build a GUI, so we put some lipstick on the pig.
 The command line output is now colorized, provides more helpful descriptions and help on the frameworks themselves.
 And now provides a more friendly sub-command based approach that allows the options to be customized for each command instead of sharing a single set of switches and options and also makes it possible for extensions to provide their own command line tools.
 Try some of the following to learn more:

     compass help
     compass help install